Adventures with Purpose

-Adventures with Purpose is an American group of professional scuba divers who use underwater sonar imaging equipment and bathymetry mapping technology to locate missing persons and their vehicles in waterbodies.
+Adventures with Purpose (AWP) is an American group of professional scuba divers who use underwater sonar imaging equipment and bathymetry mapping technology to locate missing persons and their vehicles in waterbodies.
 Originally focused on clean-up, their channel's focus was turned to missing persons cold cases after their accidental discovery of a missing person.
 The group documents their efforts on their YouTube channel.

 Background

-Adventures with Purpose (AWP) was founded in Oregon in 2018 by Jared Leisek, who collected trash from rivers and lakes.
+Adventures with Purpose was founded in Oregon in 2018 by Jared Leisek, who collected trash from rivers and lakes.
 (Note: The AWP YouTube channel was registered in July 2018) Doug Bishop, a diver and manager of a towing company, soon joined Leisek to assist in vehicle removal.
 The group began as an environmental cleanup agency, removing cars that were polluting waterways.
 After twice finding cars with missing people in them, they determined a need to look for people who had gone missing in or with their vehicles.

 The channel receives tip-offs and requests from the public through their social media accounts.
 They do not pursue rewards from family or charge the families or police involved, but will not reject rewards if given.
 AWP funds its searches through video views, subscribers, donations, and merchandise sales.

 On May 12, 2022, Leisek registered a new company, Underwater Investigations LLC, which now holds the rights to Adventures with Purpose.